Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Note any achievements
+- Highlight any accomplishments

 Education:

-- List your degrees or certifications and the schools that you attended
+- Make a list of your degrees or certificates and the schools you went to

 Skills: